ohhi-vn/easyworker/README.md

 // stop all worker.
 // this function depends how long fun return. sup.Stop()

+// clear all children in supervisor to avoid memory leak. sup.Done()
 ```

 Supervisor support context by create supervisor by function `NewSupervisorWithContext`.